BarryTik/Weather-Clustering/README.md

 ![Visualization](Screenshot.png)

 ### Limitations
 Due to the limit of 60 API calls per minute with a free key we chose not to enable this visualization to update to live weather conditions.
-The data on this dashboard was gathered on February 22 2020.
+The data on this dashboard was gathered on March 14 2020.